devpi/devpi/doc/userman/devpi_commands.rst

     main options:
       --version            show devpi_version (1.1.dev8)
-      --serverdir DIR      directory for server data.
+      serverdir DIR      directory for server data.
 By default, $DEVPI_SERVERDIR is used if it exists, otherwise the default is '~/.devpi/server'
       --host HOST          domain/ip address to listen on [localhost]